emacsmirror/csv2ledger/README.md

  ("\\(?:restaurant\\)" .
 "Expenses:Leasure:Restaurant"))
 ```

 `c2l-account-regexps` is not a customisable option, because normally the variable is set based on the contents of the account matchers file.
 If you set it to a value yourself though, `csv2ledger` will not overwrite it.
-(Just make sure the value is set before calling any functions from `csv2ledger`.)
+(Just make sure the value is set before calling any functions from `csv2ledger`, and keep in mind that if you have multiple regexes matching a transaction, the first regex that matches wins out.)

 When `c2l-account-regexes` is compiled from the account matchers file, each account has only one entry in the alist, but this is not a requirement.
 You can have multiple regexes pointing to the same account.
-Note that if you have multiple regexes matching a transaction the first regex that matches wins out.

 By default, only the `payee` and `description` fields are compared against the account matchers.
 This can be configured with the option `c2l-target-match-fields`.
 Its default value is `(payee description)`, but you can add other fields to it.
 In fact, I set it to the value `(description payee sender type)`.

 Two things are of note here: first, the order of this list determines the order in which the fields get checked.
 I prefer for the `description` field to be checked first, because it tends to contain more information than the `payee` field.
 Second, I added the `type` field to the list.
-As already mentioned, `csv2ledger` does not do anything with this field, but I include it `c2l-csv-columns` and I use it here to match the target account.
+As already mentioned, `csv2ledger` does not do anything with this field, but I include it in `c2l-csv-columns` and I use it here to match the target account.
 Specifically, I use it to capture ATM withdrawals and set the target account to `Assets:Cash`.

 Note that there is another way to automatically recognise an account, which involves writing your own function to do the recognition.
 This option is discussed below.